vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-scenarios.md

 in the commerce schema.
 You may hit "CTRL + C" at anytime to stop the traffic.
 By default this will create 2 persistent, 2 pooled, and 2 oneoff mysql connections and it will drop the `t1` table when it is complete, or when the SIGINT signal is given.
+You can change the behavior by modifying the `slapper.ini` file.

 ```
 Terminal 2
     (venv) $ gateslap
+    (venv) CTRL + C
 ```

 #### Terminal 3:
 6.)
-In a third terminal window we will prepare our statments to do a PlannedReparentShard (PRS) operation.
+In a third terminal window we will prepare the vtctlclient to do a PlannedReparentShard (PRS) operation.
 Note, `time` is optional but it is useful for measuring how long the operation takes.